Remty5/Vanced-Bootanimation/README.md

 -Initial launch
 -Magisk module support
 -added fancy README

+In order to restore your old bootanimation, just remove this module.

 See preview of animaton and contribute by suggesting ideas on XDA Thread:
 https://forum.xda-developers.com/android/themes/bootanimation-vanced-style-boot-t4043147